WizBhoo/docker_sf3_to_sf5/README.md

 * Go to the docker_sf3-sf4 cloned folder with your terminal (you can rename it as you want)

 <blockquote>
-Note that Make command is available thanks to the Makefile provided.</br>
+Note that Make command is available thanks to the Makefile provided.<br>
 To know which commands are available use "make help" in your terminal.
 </blockquote>